therealbnut/swift-evolution/proposals/NNNN-explicit-ownership-type-attribute.md

 reasonably implement the feature. -->

 Topographically this forms a directed acyclic graph, naturally avoiding retain cycles.
 The list of types in owns form the ordering of that graph.

+ If a type has an `@owns` attribute it must comply with these rules:

+ * Ownership is inherited, a type can own anything the types it owns can.
+ * All types it directly stores must also have an `@owns` attribute.
+ * It must be able to own all reference types it directly stores.
+ * It must be able to own all types owned by value types it directly stores.

+If a type does not have an `@owns` attribute it can own any type, whether they are annotated or not.

 ### Example Structures
 In these examples the notation `A → B` means that A can hold a reference to B.